Raj Dasgupta, MD, FACP, FCCP, FAASM, specializes in pulmonology and pulmonoray critical care at Keck Medicine of USC.

 Furthering the next generation of medical experts is important to him.

-“I chose to work at Keck Medicine of USC, an academic medical center, because I have a passion for teaching and have always been a believer in life-long learning.
+“I chose to work at Keck Medicine, an academic medical center, because I have a passion for teaching and have always been a believer in lifelong learning.
 The most rewarding moment of my day is when I have made a positive difference in patient care.
 I find it very gratifying when a medical student, resident or fellow learns something new or appreciates the effort I put in to my teaching.”

 Say ‘hi’ if you see him around the medical center.

-“If we had to cross paths in the hospital, I would be very easy for you to get along with.
-I find myself to be a non-intimidating, friendly and very positive person.”
+“If we crossed paths in the hospital, I would be very easy to approach.
+I’m a friendly and very positive person.”

 Like-minded individuals keep him engaged.

-“Being around others that have the same passion for learning, teaching and patient care inspires me and helps me feel like I am fulfilling my purpose in life.”
+“Being around others who share the same passion for learning, teaching and patient care inspires me and helps me feel like I’m fulfilling my purpose in life.”

 Dr. Dasgupta is the associate program director of the Sleep Medicine Fellowship at the Keck School.
 Click here to view Dr. Dasgupta’s full biography.